SoumadeepPatra/Titanic-Survival-Project/README.md

-## 🚢 Titanic Survival Prediction

-Objective:
-The objective of this project is to develop a machine learning model that predicts whether a passenger aboard the Titanic survived or not, based on personal and travel-related attributes.

-Dataset Description:
-The dataset contains demographic and socio-economic information for individual passengers, including:

-PassengerId – Unique identifier for each passenger

-Pclass – Ticket class (1 = First, 2 = Second, 3 = Third)

-Name – Passenger’s name

-Sex – Gender of the passenger

-Age – Passenger’s age in years

-SibSp – Number of siblings/spouses aboard the Titanic

-Parch – Number of parents/children aboard the Titanic

-Ticket – Ticket number

-Fare – Ticket fare

-Cabin – Cabin number (if available)

-Embarked – Port of embarkation (C = Cherbourg; Q = Queenstown; S = Southampton)

-Survived – Survival status (0 = No, 1 = Yes) – Target variable

-Methodology:

-Data Preprocessing:

-Handling missing values for variables like Age, Cabin, and Embarked

-Encoding categorical variables (e.g., Sex, Embarked)

-Feature scaling and selection of relevant features

-Model Building:

-Splitting the dataset into training and testing sets

-Training classification algorithms such as Logistic Regression, Random Forest, or Decision Tree

-Evaluating model performance using accuracy, precision, recall, and F1-score

-Result:
-The model was able to learn survival patterns based on socio-economic class, gender, and other features.
-For example, female passengers and those in higher classes generally had higher survival probabilities.

-Conclusion:
-This project demonstrates the end-to-end process of building a predictive machine learning model, including data preprocessing, feature engineering, model training, and evaluation.
-The Titanic dataset provides a simple yet effective platform for understanding classification problems, handling real-world data imperfections, and applying supervised learning techniques.

-Tools & Libraries Used:

-Python

-Pandas, NumPy

-Matplotlib, Seaborn (for visualization)

-Scikit-learn (for machine learning models)
+# 🚢 Titanic Survival Prediction
+This project uses the Titanic dataset to build a machine learning model that predicts whether a passenger survived or not.
+It is one of the most popular beginner projects for learning data analysis and classification modeling.

+📂 Dataset
+The dataset contains details about Titanic passengers, such as:

+Pclass: Passenger class (1st, 2nd, 3rd)

+Sex: Gender

+Age: Age of passenger

+SibSp: Number of siblings/spouses aboard

+Parch: Number of parents/children aboard

+Fare: Ticket fare

+Cabin: Cabin number

+Embarked: Port of Embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

+Survived: Survival status (0 = No, 1 = Yes)

+🛠️ Project Workflow
+Data Loading – Import the dataset and explore its structure.

+Data Cleaning – Handle missing values, correct data types, and remove irrelevant features.

+Exploratory Data Analysis (EDA) – Visualize patterns and relationships between features and survival.

+Feature Engineering – Create new features (e.g., Title from Name, Family Size).

+Model Building – Train various classification algorithms such as:

+Logistic Regression

+Random Forest Classifier

+Support Vector Machine (SVM)

+Model Evaluation – Compare models using accuracy, precision, recall, and confusion matrix.

+Prediction – Generate survival predictions for new passenger data.

+📊 Key Insights
+Gender and Passenger Class were strong predictors of survival.

+Younger passengers and those in higher classes had better survival chances.

+Certain family groupings increased the likelihood of survival.

+🧰 Technologies Used
+Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)

+Jupyter Notebook for experimentation

+Git/GitHub for version control

+🎯 Goal
+The aim of this project is to:

+Learn and practice the end-to-end machine learning workflow

+Understand data preprocessing and feature engineering

+Build, evaluate, and compare classification models